-5 AHEAD Documentation Guidelines, April 2012, page 4.
+&lt;sup>5 AHEAD Documentation Guidelines, April 2012, page 4.

-6 Section 1-59 of the Oklahoma Consolidated General Records Disposition Schedule for State Colleges and Universities, as updated October 16, 2014.
+&lt;sup>6 Section 1-59 of the Oklahoma Consolidated General Records Disposition Schedule for State Colleges and Universities, as updated October 16, 2014.

-7 The documentation policy was updated by the ADA Committee on 8/24/06, Approved by the Committee on 11/08/06, Revised by the Committee on 12/01/14, and approved by Legal Counsel on 12/08/2014.
+&lt;sup>7 The documentation policy was updated by the ADA Committee on 8/24/06, Approved by the Committee on 11/08/06, Revised by the Committee on 12/01/14, and approved by Legal Counsel on 12/08/2014.

-leads to confusion and misunderstanding.
+Letter to each of that student's faculty members via email.
+It is up to the student to communicate with their instructors if they choose to decline accommodation in a specific class.
+Students should consult with their instructors the first day of class or during faculty office hours to discuss their accommodations with each instructor and ensure that proper communication about those accommodations begins in a manner that meets expectations.
+Failure to communicate with instructors about accommodations often leads to confusion and misunderstanding.
 Any student with a concern that their accommodations are not properly being implemented should immediately contact the Office of Testing and Accessibility.
 Students who want to make a formal request to modify their accommodations should do the same.